covcom/303CEM/01 Linux/README.md

 There are two ways to use sudo.
 The first is to preceed the command with sudo which will execute that command as root and then return you to ordinary privileges.
 When you try to run a command using sudo you will be asked for your password.
 If you don't use it for over 10min it will ask you for your password again.

-The second way is to switch to a root account then run the commands without prefixing with sudo by typing `sudo -su`.
+The second way is to switch to a root account then run the commands without prefixing with sudo by typing `sudo -s`.
 You will notice that the system prompt switches from a `$` to a `#`.
 This reminds you that you are logged in as root and should be cautious when running commands.
 To return to the non-root account you use the `exit` command just like you were trying to log out.

 #### 4.4.1 Test Your Knowledge